|Nashville's unique title sequence recalls a popular style of 70s TV commercial for Greatest Hits record collections|

-Altman's fondness for multiple storyline, character-based films with large ensemble casts and overlapping dialog just demanded a level of audience engagement that was rapidly going out of style with American moviegoers.
+Altman's fondness for multiple storylines, character-based films with large ensemble casts and overlapping dialogue just demanded a level of audience engagement that was rapidly going out of style with American moviegoers.
 (2001's

 , which fit the above criteria, was a huge success for Altman.
 An occurrence attributable to the fact that by then the 76-year-old director and his trademark style had grown as cozily familiar and commodified as Hitchcock's.)
 Gosford Park

 In 1975, American movie audiences - smarting from Watergate, inflation, the oil crisis, and the Vietnam War - showed its first signs of wearying of Hollywood's "auteur" era and its films which strove to straddle the broad chasm of commercial and art.
 It took the blockbuster success of Jaws (released the same summer as

 ) to unceremoniously put an end to Nashville 's brief love affair with "difficult" films that challenged and/or affronted; and audiences, speaking with their boxoffice dollars, made it known that they were in the mood to be reassured and comforted at the movies again.
 Whether it be with imaginative retreads of familiar genres of the past (Star Wars, Rocky) or remakes of past successes (A Star is Born, King Kong), America was just sick and tired of being asked to think and pay close attention at the movies all the time.
 America

 |Ronee Blakley as Barbara Jean|